 The idea that the true path to wealth lies in owning your own business is nothing new, and several of DailyFinance's readers suggested that hanging out your own shingle is the best way to get full value for your work.
 However, the success rate for new businesses is extremely low: More than half shut their doors within five years and more than two-thirds do so within a decade.

-many experts note, entrepreneurs often start businesses -- like restaurants -- in highly-competitive industries, and they often pick fields in which they have minimal or no experience.
+So how does someone find a business that will survive?
+Part of the secret to success lies in going with what you know, rather than what you want.
+As many experts note, entrepreneurs often start businesses -- like restaurants -- in highly-competitive industries, and they often pick fields in which they have minimal or no experience.
 Doing that is, of course, a recipe for failure.

 Another suggestion of DailyFinance readers involves changing your standards of workplace satisfaction.
 Rather than looking for happiness based on impressing friends or owning the business of your dreams, search for satisfaction in the work itself.
 "JetDevil 68" puts it this way: "My reward is answering only to my customers and myself."